SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 Generality is a measure of the space of similar situations that a rule can apply to.
 A more general rule can be applied to a larger space of similar situations.
-A rule is considered over- general if it can apply to situations in which the original problem-solving would have never occurred.
+A rule is considered over-general if it can apply to situations in which the original problem-solving would have never occurred.

 Correctness is a requirement that the learned rule produces the exact same